-If there was one area of near universal agreement following the majority of workers suddenly shifting to a remote modality in March 2020 amid the COVID-19 pandemic, it became clear that people overwhelmingly prefer flexible work schedules.
+If there was one area of near universal agreement since March 2020, it’s that people overwhelmingly prefer flexible work schedules.

-Considering most employees spent more than one full year working remotely, it is unlikely the business world will return to the status quo that existed pre-pandemic.
-The increasing desire for workplace flexibility, coupled with the uncertainty surrounding COVID-19 and the ever-present variants, have pushed many companies to adopt a hybrid work model, which allows employees to divide their time between the office and home.
+The increasing desire for workplace flexibility, coupled with socioeconomic uncertainty, have pushed many companies to adopt a hybrid work model, which allows employees to divide their time between the office and home.

 Defining Flexible Work

-Flexible work – unlike the conventional Monday through Friday 9-5 office schedule that was the reality of many workers before COVID-19 - embraces a more fluid, agile approach.
+Flexible work – unlike the conventional Monday through Friday 9-5 office schedule - embraces a more fluid, agile approach.

 - Choose where they work from